 The main aim of this class of components is to initiate and support the implementation of SQA components, identify any deviations from the predefined SQA procedures & methods and recommend improvements.
 The SQA organizational team includes test managers, testers, SQA unit, SQA committee, and SQA forum members.

-There are various tools that help in software quality assurance.
-There are different tools required for the different purposes.
-For comprehensive software quality assurance, you will require the following category of tools.
+There are various QA tools that help in software quality assurance.
+There are different QA tools required for the different purposes.
+For comprehensive software quality assurance, you will require the following category of QA tools also known as QA software.

 - Release Management